Bread Dad

 • Since this banana bread contains chopped nuts, please do not serve it to anyone with a potential nut allergy.

-• This recipe is part of Bread Dad’s series on Easy Banana Bread Recipes.
+• This recipe is part of Bread Dad’s series on Easy Banana Bread Recipes (such as blueberry banana bread, cranberry banana bread and walnut banana bread).

 • Optional – You can replace 1/2 of the chopped nuts with chocolate chips in order to create a moist chocolate chip banana nut bread.
 Therefore, your banana bread would have 1/2 cup of chopped walnuts & 1/2 cup of chocolate chips (versus the 1 cup of chopped nuts called for in the recipe).